cloudmesh-community/book/chapters/class/organization-516.md

 justify it.
 It is part of the learning outcome that you determine this instead of us giving you a topic.

-We noticed a curious observation in previous classes.
-Any paper written in MSWord was inferior.
-Thus we no longer provide the choice to write papers in MSWord in order for you to achieve your best.
-Project reports must be written in LaTeX.
-We have a very simple LaTeX template and if you treat it like a for it will be very easy for you to generate a high quality report.
-All reports must be provided in latex source committed to github.
-The report will than be compiled through scripts and a class proceedings will be created.
-The proceedings will be citable by you in your resumes.